William Robert Wolseley Winniett

-Sir William Robert Wolseley Winniett (b.
-2 March 1793, Annapolis Royal, Nova Scotia. - d.
+Sir William Robert Wolseley Winniett (born 2 March 1793, Annapolis Royal, Nova Scotia. - d.
 4 Dec.
-1850, Accra - Ghana) was the Governor General of Gold Coast at Cape Coast Castle (Ghana).
+1850, Accra, Gold Coast (British Colony)) was the Governor General of Gold Coast at Cape Coast Castle (Ghana).
 He worked to abolish the slave trade on the Slave Coast of West Africa.

 Royal Navy

 Winniett joined the Royal Navy at Halifax, Nova Scotia in 1807 on HMS Cleopatra.
 While aboard Cleopatra, under the command of Samuel Pechell, Winniett fought in the action of 22 January 1809 and the Invasion of Martinique (1809).

 He also served on the flagship HMS Tonnant under Sir Alexander Cochrane, Commander-in-Chief, North American Station (1814-1815).
 During that time, Winniett was involved in the Battle of Lake Borgne, in Louisiana in December 1814 and the Battle of New Orleans on 8 January 1815.
 Cochrane created a proclamation that invited Black slaves to freedom by joining the crews of the Royal Navy.

 On 24 December 1818, he was assigned to Morgiana, which was on the African coastal patrol to suppress the slave trade.
 He commanded Viper (1837), Firefly (1839) and Lightning (1842).